 '''

 Match a word followed by an newline.
-Execute A when # finishing the word. main := ( lower+ %A ) . ' \n';
+Execute A when

+finishing the word.

+main := ( lower+ %A ) . '\n';

 '''

-In the following example, the term\word action could be used to register the appearance of a word and to clear the buffer that the lower action used to store the text of it.
+In the following example, the term_word action could be used to register the appearance of a word and to clear the buffer that the lower action used to store the text of it.

-'''

-word = ( [a-z] @lower )+ %term_word;

-main := word ( ' ' @space word ) '\n' @newline;
+word = ([a-z] @lower)+ %term_word; main := word (' ' @space word) '\n' @newline;

-'''

-In this final example of the action embedding operators, A is executed upon entering the alpha machine, B is executed on all transitions of the alpha machine, C is executed when the alpha machine accepts by moving into the newline machine and N is executed when the newline machine moves into a final state.
+In this final example of the action embedding operators, A is executed upon the first character of the alpha machine, B is executed on all transitions of the alpha machine, C is executed when the alpha machine is exited by moving into the newline machine and N is executed when the newline machine moves into a final state.

-'''

-Execute A on starting the alpha machine, B on every transition

-moving through it and C upon finishing.
-Execute N on the newline.

-main := ( lower >A $B %C ) . '\n' @N;
+Execute A on starting the alpha machine, B on every transition # moving through it and C upon finishing.
+Execute N on the newline. main := (lower >A $B \C$) . '\n' @N;

-'''